richb-hanover/FFMPEG-ImagePlusAudio/README.md

 This allows residents who could not attend the meeting in person to see what occurred.
 It also supports creation of accurate minutes.

-I like to add a label (consisting of the committee name and date) and a timecode (a running clock showing the current time in the meeting).
+I like to add a label (showing the committee name and date) and a timecode (a running clock showing the current time in the meeting).
 I found a free program [Shutter Encoder](https://shutterencoder.com) that does this.
 It works well, but has a detailed (very fussy) user interface that requires a long set of steps for every new video.